Tuesday, December 12, 2006

 Quarter the onions and slice thinly crosswise.

 Heat oil in a heavy saucepan, add onions and fry gently for 5 minutes.
-Add 100 ml boiling water and simmer for 15 minutes, until onions have softened.
+Add peppercorns and bay leaves alongside 100 ml of boiling water and simmer for 15 minutes, until onions have softened.

 Add tomato puree and stir until combined.

-Add 1 litre of boiling water, bay leaves, peppercorns, stock powder/cubes, sliced cucumbers, and chopped meat products.
+Add the hot stockm sliced cucumbers, and chopped meat products.

-Bring slowly to the boil, cover, turn off the heat and let it sit for 10 minutes, so the flavours can develop.
-The soup is not boiled after addition of those ingredients!
+Bring slowly to the boil, cover, reduce heat and simmer gently for about10 minutes, so the flavours can develop.

 That sounds like it would really hit the spot! :)